unsol/design/metering.md

 * Speficy cost for memory

 ## Examples
 The examples are in S-expressions which have 1 to 1 representation to binary WASM.
 They also show one possible tranformation to inject metering into canonical WASM code.
+These examples where generated with a [metering prototype](https://github.com/wanderer/wasm-metering)
 ### Basic
 This would cost two gas to run
 ```